Copy of Charles Darwin's 'Origin of Species' sells for record half million | DW | 15.06.2019

 The book was among a number of first edition presentation copies that were sent to family and friends shortly after it was published.

-The original owner of the book was German botanist Robert Caspary, a frequent correspondent of Darwin.
+The original owner of the book was German botanist Robert Caspary, who corresponded frequently with Darwin.

 It bears the inscription "Professor Caspary / Koenigsberg / from the author."